 I am now fully engulfed in the world of 3D resin printing with the advent of the newest LCD Mask machines that have dropped the price on these amazing machines so normal modelers can have them in their shop.
 I've had some 3D printed parts done commercially, but now my capabilities have been greatly enhanced.
 I'm describing all the trials and tribulations going up this learning curve of a very new technology.
 A recent project is my rendition of Edward Hopper's "House by the RR" that has many, many 3D printed parts from my design.

 The Hopper Original

-And the railroad is undergoing a municipal improvement project with new street lighting and signage as seen in this current night photo.
+And the railroad is undergoing a municipal improvement project with new street lighting and signage as seen in this night photo.

-The last bit of downtown real estate is being filled with a bourbon warehouse (rick house) as it appears under construction.
+One last bit of downtown real estate is being filled with a bourbon warehouse (rick house) as it appears under construction.
 I chose to show it this way since, when finished, they're just a box with a bunch of windows in it.
 Under-construction is a whole different animal.
 You can view this build thread starting on page 95.

 So So sit back, grab a cuppa Jo, and start reading.
 The Saga begins with ballasting 350 feet of track...